Madison Street (Seattle): Cable car

 The western cable car line opened in spring 1890, and in downtown it terminated at a turntable on West Street (now Western Avenue), near the ferry terminal on Puget Sound.
 The line east from 21st to "Lake Washington and Madison Park" terminus opened in June 1891.
 In 1910, the line east from 21st was closed, replaced by electric streetcars.
 After the construction of a new powerhouse near 10th Avenue, the line from the downtown waterfront to 21st was cut back from the latter point to there in 1911, but the section between 10th and 14th was restored to operation in 1913.
 This left a 1.2 mi line between the downtown waterfront and 14th Avenue, which could not be converted to streetcars because it included some sections with grades too steep for streetcars.
 It ran for the last time on April 13, 1940.

 Electric streetcar service on East Madison Street (route 11) ended on January 10, 1940, temporarily replaced by motor buses until April 30, 1940, when trolleybuses began operating on route 11.

 Bus

 The Seattle trolleybus system has served Madison Street since 1940, primarily with routes 11-East Madison St. (converted to diesel buses in 1965) and 13-19th Avenue (renumbered 12 in 1984).
 Currently, King County Metro bus route 11 serves Madison Street east of 16th Avenue East, and trolleybus route 12 serves Madison Street between downtown (1st Avenue) and 19th Avenue East.

-The Seattle Department of Transportation is studying the implementation of a bus rapid transit line along Madison Street between the waterfront and 27th Avenue, known as the RapidRide G Line.
+The Seattle Department of Transportation and King County Metro have implemented the Rapid Ride G bus rapid transit line along Madison Street between the waterfront and 27th Avenue, known as the RapidRide G Line.